Pinterest

 Yes, you're right.
 This is a German recipe website, and this soup definitely is not German.
 But, it's one of my non-German favorites.

-Now, if you omit the Italian Seasoning and replace it with some of your own favorites and include some Maggi, you've just turned this into a German soup ;)
+Now, if you omit the Italian Seasoning and replace it with some of your favorites (such as Vegeta) and include some Maggi, you've just turned this into a German soup ;)

-Tradition says that this Italian Meatball Soup was used originally to use up leftovers.
+Tradition says that this Italian meatball soup was used originally to use up leftovers.
 That makes total sense.
-Every regional cuisine has its own ways of using leftovers in delicious ways.
+Every regional cuisine has its ways of using leftovers in delicious ways.

 So, what's often in the crisper?
 Onions, celery, tomatoes, and carrots.
-So, these are often included.
+So, these are typically included.

-You’ll easily feed 9 to 10 people with this potful.
-You could cut back on the quantities, but I find it’s always great to have leftovers for the next day.
 Since this soup has pasta in it, it will have a tendency to become thicker as it stands.
-You may need to add extra liquid when reheating.
+You may need to add extra liquid when reheating leftovers.

 Oma Says: